daviddenton/daviddenton.github.io/_posts/2021-06-29-refactoring-type-signatures.md

 of `HttpHandler`
 and `Filter` from it.

-Just to double check that I wasn't misremembering, I thought I'd revisit the process and write down the steps we went through.
-On looking back, these turned out to be remarkably similar to the steps we'd take when refactoring code, but at a more conceptual level.
-I thought it would be fun to revisit this process, mapping the steps we took onto the powerful refactoring functions that come with IntelliJ.
+Just to double check that I wasn't misremembering, I thought it would be fun to revisit the process.
+On looking back, this turned out to be remarkably similar to the journey we'd take when refactoring code, but at a more conceptual level.
+In that vein, we can map the various steps onto the powerful refactoring functions that come with IntelliJ.

 To revisit, the Java Servlet Filter API defines the following: